morning time. take basket and go on walk.

 Morning Altars is igniting an international movement of art, mindfulness and ritual as a 7-step practice that renews and redeems our relationship to nature, creativity, mindfulness and impermanence.
-With over 60k followers on Instagram, over 25k on Facebook and workshops and installations worldwide, Morning Altars is bringing ephemeral art to the collective human imagination.
+With features in BuzzFeed, Vice, and Spirituality & Health Magazine and over 60k followers on Instagram, over 25k on Facebook and workshops and installations worldwide, Morning Altars is bringing ephemeral art to the collective human imagination.

 Day is the author of Morning Altars: A 7-Step Practice to Nourish Your Spirit through Nature, Art and Ritual published by The Countryman Press, an imprint of W.W.
 Norton.

 Morning Altars have been seen live and on-stage with the bands Dispatch at (Le) Poisson Rouge in NYC, with East Forest at The Legendary Old Church in Portland, Lululemon's HUB17 in NYC as well as being featured in the store windows at ABC Carpet and Home in NYC.